Circuit Mechanisms for Spatial Relation Generation in Diffusion Transformers: Detailed Method

 We train the PixArt model on our synthetic dataset using the configuration shown below.
 Unless otherwise noted, we follow the standard PixArt training setup with several adjustments to accommodate our text encoders and small image resolution (128×128).
 The key hyperparameters are summarized below.

 \paragraph{Data and Input Format.} Images are encoded with the Stable Diffusion VAE, producing $4\times16\times16$ latent tensors.
-Captions are tokenized to a maximum length of $20$ tokens, and conditioning embeddings have dimensionality $4096$.
-The caption embedding and image latents are pre-computed to reduce training overhead.
+Captions are tokenized to a maximum length of $20$ tokens, and conditioning embeddings have dimensionality $4096$.\footnote{CLIP-PixArt version has conditioning embedding dimension $1280$.} The caption embedding and image latents are pre-computed to reduce training overhead.

 \paragraph{Optimization.} The model is trained using AdamW with learning rate $1\times 10^{-4}$, weight decay $3\times 10^{-2}$, and $\epsilon=10^{-10}$.
 A constant learning-rate schedule with $500$ warmup steps is applied, and gradient clipping is set to $0.01$.